codetojoy/golden-code-block/README.md

 // --------------
 ```

-How many languages can use this code, unaltered?
+How many languages can use this code, unaltered (with surrounding context, tailored for the language)?

 * Here's a [list](./list.md)